 About this listing

-House Available ALL of JANUARY Two twin beds in a comfortable room with a table, two lamps, a dresser and closet space.
-Two windows, one south facing (to garden) and one west-facing an ocean breeze, if desired.
+Two twin beds in a comfortable room with a table, two lamps, a dresser and closet space.
+Two windows, one south facing (to garden) and one west-facing an ocean breeze.
 Located 3 blocks from Old Town, 20 min walk to Glass Beach.

 Artist/owner occupied.
 Room includes use of kitchen, all utilities, dishes, towels, sheets and 1 bathroom.
 Two, new twin beds.
 Additional, separate listing is a room with one Queen bed, 1 or 2 people and Art Studio in Back.. (please book separately or contact me for more info).
 Long term (1 or more months) prices negotiable on all listings.

 Room for two additional persons if contacted early.
 Inflatable Queen mattress.
 Please contact BEFORE booking (if using "Instant Book") and I will send you a "Special Offer" that allows you to book more than 2 people.

 Fireplace in living room.
 Located only a few blocks from Old Town Fort Bragg.
 Comfy beds and amenities.
 You will be well cared for.

 Location to all of what Fort Bragg offers.
 Clean, remodeled house with 1 1/2 bathrooms.
 Comfortable surroundings and use of the kitchen and refrigerator to prepare and store meals.
 Weekly and monthly rates, please ask.
 Fireplace.

 plus 1/2 bathroom (handicapped access - 1/2 bathroom means toilet/sink but no shower or bath).